ajmeyghani/toaster/README.md

 `[toastType](message?: string, options?: object) -> Promise<DOM Node>`

 - `message`: `string` the message to show
-- `options` (optional): `object` plain object defining the options
+- `options` (optional): `object` plain object defining the options:
     - `options.dismiss`: `number` auto dismiss a toast after `dismiss` milliseconds.
 If the value is falsy, auto-dismiss is disabled.
-Success toasts are automatically dismissed after `1500` ms. Other types of toasts are not dismissed automatically.
+All toasts, except the Success toast, are dismissed by default after `1500`ms.
     - `options.title`: `string` title to be used for the toast.
     - `options.theme`: `string` you can override the theme used in initialization
     - `options.animation`: `string` you can also override the animation used initially

-**Return Value**: Each method will return a `promise` that resolves to the wrapper DOM element holding the toaster.
+**Return Value**: each method will return a `promise` that resolves to the wrapper DOM element holding the toaster.
 The wrapper node is useful if you use set `dismiss` to `false` because you will have access to the wrapper node at that point.

 **Examples:**